Since September: 2020: Formation and Little Mix: The Search

 In the Semi-Finals, after having a pep talk with McFly, the group performed "Watermelon Sugar" by Harry Styles.
-They ranked 4th place in the leaderboard once more with 89% this time, receiving 22 points from Leigh-Anne, 23 points from Jade, 21 points from Jesy and 23 points from Perrie.
-They ranked in the bottom along with New Priority, that's why they had to battle against them to stay in the competition.
-In the sing-off they sang "Before You Go" by Lewis Capaldi, accompanied by their instruments.
+They ranked 4th place in the leaderboard once more with 89% this time, receiving 22 points from Pinnock, 23 points from Thirlwall, 21 points from Nelson and 23 points from Edwards.
+They ranked in the bottom along with New Priority, thus they had to battle against them to stay in the competition.
+In the sing-off, they performed "Before You Go" by Lewis Capaldi, accompanied by their instruments.
 The cover saved them and allowed them to move forward to the final.

 For their first performance in the final, Since September performed a mashup of "Don't Look Back in Anger" by Oasis and "Survivor" by Destiny's Child.
-Although the judges votes didn't matter in the final where only the public votes matter, Perrie and Leigh-Anne gave Since September a score of 93% for their first performance while Jade gave them a score of 94%.
-Their second and last performance was a mash up of "Drag me Down" by One Direction and "Old Town Road" by Lil Nas X. For this mash up they received a score of 100% from each of the girls, minus Jesy who was absent during the finals.
+Although the judges' votes did not matter in the final compared to the public votes, Edwards and Pinnock gave Since September a score of 93% for their first performance while Thirlwall gave them a score of 94%.
+Their second and last performance was a mash up of "Drag me Down" by One Direction and "Old Town Road" by Lil Nas X. For this mash up they received a score of 100% from each of the girls, minus Nelson who was absent during the finals.
 In the leaderboard for the finals Since September were ranked third but won ultimately due to the public vote where they garnered the most votes.

 By winning the competition the band won not only the prize of being Little Mix's opening act in their next tour, but also gained access to Little Mix's inner circle who have contributed to their success, including vocal coaches, songwriters and producers.